 In March of 2012, Arlene and Chris Karram travelled to Durban, South Africa to build the first home for a pilot project between cbm and Habitat for Humanity.
 Upon returning to Canada they knew that they wanted to do something more for those living with a disability in extreme poverty around the world.

-Their passion led to the birth of Homes4Hope Canada.
-The Homes4Hope board is comprised of the founding members and early partners who have worked to develop a simple model to engage like-minded individuals to become deeply connected to supporting the partnership of NGO’s.
-Homes4Hope is committed to raising funds to help build homes for families living with a disability in the poorest countries in Africa.
-This has led to the funding of a CBM and Habitat initiative to build 40 homes and two communal latrines over two years in Fiche, Ethiopia.
-Homes4Hope raised $200,000 in two years and Habitat for Humanity generously matched the money for another $200,000.
-H4H believes that this is an example of how individuals can work together to make a positive impact in the lives of others by supporting the experts and as they partner to provide more holistic care to those in need.
+Their passion led to the inception of Homes4Hope Canada.
+The Homes4Hope leadership is comprised of the founding members and partners who have worked to develop a simple model to engage like-minded individuals to become deeply engaged and connected to supporting the partnership of NGO’s.
+Homes4Hope is committed to raising funds to help build homes for vulnerable families living with a disability in the poorest countries in the world.
+In addition to the home, essential services and care is directly provided to the vulnerable family member with a disability.